Get insider access

 When it matters: When you want the motion clarity of backlight strobing and use the monitor in a bright room.

-One common problem with BFI features is that they make the screen dimmer because the backlight isn't on as much.
-To combat this, monitor manufacturers have started to come out with customizable BFI features to control the pulse width to your liking—a short pulse width means that the backlight is off for a longer time, and a longer pulse width means that it's on for a longer time.
-If you look at the graphs above, the pulse width is essentially the peak of how long the backlight is on for.
+Samsung OLED G8 BFIFor monitors with a customizable pulse width, a short pulse width means that the backlight is off for a longer time, making the screen dimmer, and a longer pulse width means that it's on for a longer time, making it brighter.
+The pulse width is essentially the peak of how long the backlight is on for, and it affects the display's brightness.

-A longer pulse width results in higher peak brightness because the backlight is on for longer.
 We measure the brightness with the pulse phase at its longest.
-This measurement is important if you game in a well-lit room or if you don't like dark displays and want the monitor to get bright.
-Many monitors don't have a customizable pulse width control, but we still take the measurement, and the Longest Pulse Width Brightness and Shortest Pulse Width Brightness are the same on those monitors.
+This measurement is important if you game in a well-lit room and want the monitor to get bright.
+Many monitors don't have a customizable pulse width control, but we still take the measurement on those, in which case the Longest Pulse Width Brightness and Shortest Pulse Width Brightness are the same on those monitors.

 Shortest Pulse Width Brightness